Shivaleeka Oberoi: Career

-Soon after graduation, she started working at Nadiadwala Grandson Entertainment and became an Assistant Director on Kick (2014) and Housefull 3 (2016).
+Soon after graduation, she started working at Nadiadwala Grandson Entertainment and became an assistant director on Kick (2014) and Housefull 3 (2016).
 After that, she started auditioning for films and took up ads and modelling assignments before she got her debut film.

 Before venturing into acting, Oberoi worked as an assistant director at the Nadiadwala Grandson Entertainment productions for Kick (2014) and Housefull 3 (2016).
 She made her acting debut in 2019 with the romantic thriller film Yeh Saali Aashiqui, co-starring Vardhan Puri, grandson of Amrish Puri.
 The film was directed by Cherag Ruparel and produced by Pen India Limited and Amrish Puri Films.
 Her second film Khuda Hafiz with Vidyut Jammwal, directed by Faruk Kabir released on 14 August 2020.

 Personal life

 It was reported that Oberoi got engaged to her long-term boyfriend actor Karam Rajpal on 15 January 2018.
 In November 2019, she denied the reports of engagement and called these reports false.

 On 24 July 2022, Oberoi got engaged to filmmaker Abhishek Pathak.
-On February 2023, they married in Goa.
+In February 2023, they married in Goa.